earlwoo/My-Neighborkhood/README.md

    </Flex>
 ```

 Python objects are converted to readable info when sent from the back-end to front-end using a to_dict method for applicable class instances.
-Along with properties various properties through table relations.
+Along with various properties through table relations.
 ```javascript
     pet = db.relationship(
         "Pet", uselist=False,